Remarks on the Small Cohen-Macaulay conjecture and new instances of maximal Cohen-Macaulay modules: Construction of maximal Cohen-Macaulay modules via the Frobenius map

-In spite of Corollary \ref{CorollaryVeroneseCMImpliesGeneralizedCohenMacaulay}, it is still possible for $F^e_*(R)$ to admit a Cohen-Macaulay direct summand even when $R$ is not generalized Cohen-Macaulay.
+In spite of Corollary \ref{CorollaryVeroneseCMImpliesGeneralizedCohenMacaulay}, it is still possible that $F^e_*(R)$ admits a Cohen-Macaulay direct summand even when $R$ is not generalized Cohen-Macaulay.
 However, this Cohen-Macaulay direct summand is not expected to be some Veronese submodule $R^{(p^e,j)}$ anymore because of Corollary \ref{CorollaryVeroneseCMImpliesGeneralizedCohenMacaulay} (if $R$ is not generalized Cohen-Macaulay).
 We give an example which can arise as a polynomial extension of a graded generalized Cohen-Macaulay domain (such a polynomial extension is not generalized Cohen-Macaulay).
 To this aim, we need the following new definition.